funvill/funvill.github.io/_posts/2007-03-06-create-a-invisible-book-shelf.md

 ---
-title: Create a invisible book shelf
+title: "Create a invisible book shelf"
 date: 2007-03-06 17:15:00
+categories:
-categories: Projects
+- Projects
+slug: create-a-invisible-book-shelf

 ---

 Create a invisible book shelf
 By inserting a "L" bracket behind the bottom book.
 Interesting if not absurdly simple.